CodeMuz/TechTest2025/php/Part2.md

 ### 2. Users would need a way to register and log into the application.

-**How would you architect a solution and facilitate this functionality online?**
+**How would you architect a solution and facilitate this functionality?**

 ---

-### 3. 'Scratchcards R U' would like a way to generate new scratchcards for each unique user, such that a unique user is shown cards with at least score (S) at a custom probability rate P per user.
+### 3. 'Scratchcards R U' would like a way to generate new scratchcards for each unique user, such that a unique user is shown cards with a minimum score (S) at a custom probability rate P per user.
+Any card below score S for a user will have score 0 (no matches).
 For example:

 ```
-User 1 sees Scratchards with S >= 8 at a rate of P = 0.25 (1 in 4), where S = 8
+User 1 generates Scratchards with Score >= 8 at a rate of P = 0.25 (1 in 4), where S = 8
-User 2 sees Scratchards with S >= 16 at a rate of P = 0.20 (1 in 5), where S = 16
+User 2 generates Scratchards with Score >= 16 at a rate of P = 0.20 (1 in 5), where S = 16
 ```

-**i)** A user can only generate 5 scratchcards per day.
-**ii)** The scratchcards should be as random as possible, but if duplicate cards are shown it's not an issue
+**i)** The scratchcards should be as random as possible, but if duplicate numbers are shown to a user it's not an issue

 **Using the interface in part 1 and the Authentication in part 2, how would you generate scratchards for each user?**